 Fig. 5.1.3. illustrates the organization of a GA transmitter-receiver pair and the location of the transport subsystem in the overall system.
 The transport resides between the application (e.g. audio or video) encoding/decoding function and the transmission subsystems.
-At its lowest layer, the encoder transport subsystem is responsible for formatting the encoded bits and multiplexing the different components of the program for transmission.
-At the receiver, it is responsible for recovering the bit streams for the individual application decoders and for the corresponding error signaling.
-(At a higher layer, multiplexing and demultiplexing of multiple programs within a single bit stream can be achieved with an additional system level multiplexing or demultiplexing stage before/after the modem in the transmitter/receiver.)
-The transport subsystem also incorporates other higher level functionality related to identification of applications and, as illustrated, synchronization of the receiver.
-This document will describe these functions in greater detail.
+At its lowest layer, the encoder transport subsystem is responsible for formatting the encoded bits and multiplexing the different components of the

 1The constraint takes the form of a limitation of functionality.
 In this instance, certain flags will be permanently configured, and some fields will not appear in the Grand Alliance bitstream.
-This allows a simpler decoder, as it will not be necessary to handle elements not used for the Grand Alliance application.
+This allows a simpler decoder, as it will not be necessary to handle dements not used for the Grand Alliance application.
 Often constraints are grouped as a "profile" when acknowledged by the MPEG standards body.